jcaiqueoliveira/josecaique.com/content/blog/strong-skip.md

 Every time that some recomposition happens this function will recompose.
 Before strong skipping mode there was 2 common approach to deal with it.

-The first one was to start using [Kotlin Immutables](https://github.com/Kotlin/kotlinx.collections.immutable) library and then use ImmutableList instead of passing List as a parameter.
+The first one was to start using [Kotlin Immutable](https://github.com/Kotlin/kotlinx.collections.immutable) library and then use *ImmutableList* instead of passing List as a parameter.
 This is straightforward manner to solve extra undesired recomposition.

 ```kotlin
 @Composable